jonathanteeter/GifTastic/README.md

     * The user can also create additional buttons with animals of their choosing.
     * Finally, the user can select each image displayed.
 The image then toggles from still to animated.
 (Future)
 * Key technologies used to build this application are:
-    * Bootstrap framework
+    * Bootstrap -- Responsive web design framework
-    * HTML & CSS
+    * HTML and CSS -- Provides the means to create structured documents with style
+    * JavaScript -- Provides coding logic
-    * JavaScript with jQuery library
+    * jQuery library -- Manipulates the HTML
-    * API call using AJAX
+    * AJAX -- Make the API requests

 ## Why the project is useful
 This project provides a means to learn solid web development skills using the technologies listed.